bella-mir/urbanCartoPy/_sources/README.md

 - **Length:** Self-paced with approximately 10-12 hours of content
 - **Prerequisites:** This course does not cover Python basics.
 If you're new to Python, please complete an introductory course before starting this one.

-Certainly!
-Here’s an adapted description of the course in the same format, focusing on the course content you provided:

 ## Course Structure

 ```{tableofcontents}